 Via third party

-Your data is passed to the University of Liverpool from organisations including, but not limited to, The Financial Times, The Economist, The Times Higher Education, UK Universities Search, UCAS, Net Natives, Hotcourses Group, IEC Abroad, ISAS, BusinessBecause, Shiksha, QS, GMASS (Graduate Management Admissions Search Service) and theRightU.
+Your data is passed to the University of Liverpool from organisations including, but not limited to, The Financial Times, The Economist, The Times Higher Education, UK Universities Search, UCAS, Net Natives, Hotcourses Group, Studies Planet, IEC Abroad, ISAS, BusinessBecause, Shiksha, QS, GMASS (Graduate Management Admissions Search Service), IDP, Find a University and theRightU.

 The data we hold will reflect what you have provided to the third party and agreed to share as part of your agreement with that third party.